 The above ad is from F.X.
 Matt Brewing in Utica, NY, in 1964.
-It appeared in June that year in the Fairport-Herald-Mail in Fairport, NY, see source here.
+It appeared in June that year in the Fairport-Herald-Mail of Fairport, NY, see the source here.

 Matt’s is one of the few old-regional breweries to transition fully to the new craft era.
 With roots in 1800s German-American brewing (see this earlier post for more Matt’s history), it survived into the 1980s partly due to its isolated location in regional New York State.

 Genesee Brewing in Rochester is a somewhat similar example.
 Like Matt’s, it introduced a successful line of craft-style products to appeal to a new generation of beer consumers, and like Matt’s again, also does contract brewing.

 Yuengling, Straub, and Lion Breweries (all Pennsylvania) are similar survivals but their products tend to the pre-craft in profile.
 Matt’s reinvented itself from the mid-1980s as a craft brewery with its Saranac line under tutelage of brewing maven Joseph Owades.